macloo/python-beginners/README.md

 # Python Beginners

 Used in conjunction with the book [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/), by Al Sweigart (2015).
+There is a link to download his code under "Additional Content" on that page.

 Since 2012, I have been teaching Python to journalism students.
 I used to use a set of tutorials called *Learn Python the Hard Way*.
 I’ve been trying to find a new set of instructions suitable for my students, whose previous experience with programming is recent and limited to client-side JavaScript.